emilwalsted/respmech/README.md

 ```
 _Note: The output folder must have two subfolders named 'data' and 'plots', respectively._

 **Data recording requirements**: This code analyses a time series of respiratory physiological measurements.
-The code analysis breat-by-breath and it is imperative that input data **starts with the last part of an expiration and end with the first bit of an inspiration**.
+The code analyses data breat-by-breath and it is imperative that input data **starts with the last part of an expiration and end with the first bit of an inspiration**.
 The data recording is automatically trimmed at the beginning and end, to start at exactly the first inspiration and end at exactly the last expiration.

 ![Data trimming](https://github.com/emilwalsted/respmechdocs/blob/master/img/datatrim1.png)